Sleeping Position Shoulder Pain: Which Position Is Causing It and How to Find Out

 Is sleeping on your side bad for your shoulders?

-But the relationship isn't simple.
+But the relationship is not simple.
 There are at least three distinct variables in side sleeping that each independently affect the shoulder:

 Which side you sleep on.
 Sleeping directly on a sore or sensitized shoulder compresses the joint and the structures around it.
 Many people find that switching to the opposite side - or their back - reduces morning pain significantly.